bird-house/birdhouse-docs/docs/source/index.rst

 community.
 We use the Python implemention of WPS, PyWPS_, and the Python OWS library OWSLib_ from the GeoPython_ Project.

-Birdhouse is used in the following projects:

-* CP4CDS: Climate Projects for the `Climate Data Store`_ (part of the European Union's `Copernicus Climate Change Service`_).
-* PAVICS_: Platform for climate analysis and visualization by Ouranos_ and CRIM_, Canada.

 Many climate analysis operations are implemented using OpenClimateGIS_.